sf-wdi-22-23/modules-23/w01-controlling-the-dom/d3-dawn-control-flow/exercises.md

 ## Stretch Exercises

-5. In a snippet, create a new variable that is an array containing 5 objects, each of which has the keys `name` and `age`.
+5. Create a new variable that is an array containing 5 objects, each of which has the keys `name` and `age`.
 You can make up the names and ages for your objects.

-6. Log the name value of each object to the console.
+6. Log the `name` value of each object to the console.

 7. Create and log an array with the age of each object in months (assume the original ages were in years).